gitalry/Python-Coursera/README.md

 Python-Coursera
 ===============

-his class is nine weeks long.
+This class is nine weeks long.
 For most weeks, you will watch two sets of videos (part a and part b) and then complete one quiz for each set.
 These quizzes have a soft deadline of Tuesday/Thursday, respectively, and a hard deadline of Saturday.
 The main task for each week is to complete a mini-project that is due on Saturday.
 You will then be asked to assess your peer's mini-projects on the following Sunday-Wednesday.

 Week	Topics	Mini-project
 0	Expressions, variables and assignments	"We want... a shrubbery!"